NegatioN/BattleRiteStats/_characters/jumong.md

         that lasts for 3.
       icon: 6e30eed38d549fa4794a4543bf2b8de2
       name: Trapper
-    winrate: 0
+    winrate: 40
-  - num: 6
+  - num: 10
     skills:
     - description: Increases Rain of Arrows radius by 10.
 It deals 4 bonus damage over the duration.
       icon: ce1e01246a2a09145a192bb0deeeb400
       name: Arrow Storm
-    - description: Increases Snare factor of Rain of Arrows from 20 to 40.
+    - description: Increases duration of Prowl by 0.5 and reduces its cooldown by 3.
-      icon: ce1e01246a2a09145a192bb0deeeb400
+      icon: bcb5bbf5676057e4bb4278f5c20bb865
-      name: Crippling Hail
+      name: Panther
     - description: Steady Shot inflicts Stun for 0.5.
       icon: 594fdf8c70a83404da422aa6463e0e03
       name: Perfect Shot